gracech0322-cmd/seedance-2-prompt-library/README.md

 Published: February 23, 2026

-## 🎁 Bonus: How to Use Real Faces in Seedance 2.0?
+## 🎁 How to Use Real Face Photos in Seedance 2.0?

 Seedance 2.0 does not allow real human faces.
 If you upload a real face, the system will block the generation.